Ashqar-taken/GAME-DEVELOPMENT/README.md

 ![image](https://github.com/user-attachments/assets/c467aa4a-4bb3-41bd-849c-758ad9796301)

 **Result :**
-Thus the DDA algorithm to draw a line using a c coding is implemented successfully.
+Thus, the DDA algorithm to draw a line using a c coding is implemented successfully.